bryant1410/hadoop-tutorials/Sandbox/T14_Analyzing_Machine_and_Sensor_Data.md

     ![](./images/tutorial-14/13_hive_hvac_temperatures.png?raw=true)

--   On the Query Results page, us the slider to scroll to the right.
+-   On the Query Results page, use the slider to scroll to the right.
 You will notice that two new attributes appear in the `hvac_temperatures` table.

     The data in the **temprange** column indicates whether the actual temperature was: